 In response to the Federal Tax Cuts and Jobs Act (TCJA), many states now allow a pass-through entity (PTE) to pay the tax at the entity level as opposed to the individual level to avoid the $10,000 limitation imposed by the TCJA.
 Most states passed legislation allowing for pass-through entity taxes, and they continue to issue guidance and clarifications.
-Before making a PTET election, it’s important to understand the eligibility requirements and effectively make the election and meet corresponding filing requirements.
+Before making a pass-through entity tax election (PTET) election, it’s important to understand the eligibility requirements and effectively make the election and meet corresponding filing requirements.
 These rules vary by state, so proceed with caution to make sure all eligibility requirements have been met and are properly documented.

-Are all PTEs eligible to make a PTET?
+Is every PTE eligible to make a PTET?

-How do PTEs make a PTET election?
+How does a PTE make a PTET election?

 Requirements to elect PTET treatment vary by state.
 If the election isn’t made in a timely manner or is made incorrectly, any benefit the owners may have received may be lost.
 Taxpayers that want to elect PTET treatment will need to understand and follow state-based procedures.
 In some states, there may be limited guidance, and the rules continue to evolve.